dgamba/betacool/README.md

 - since I moved all sources to the src/ folder, I had to add manually the "src\" relative path in Betacool.vcxproj file
 - I used the "Build" directory also as "Intermediate Directory", which is then used to put logs of the compilation
 - several files could be cleaned up.
-- didn't find the source code of the grafical interface.
+- didn't find the source code of the graphical interface.
 Will need to live with the binaries stored in BOLIDE folder for the time being.

 ## Other modifications to the source code
-- in a few files renamed the variable "gamma" to "gammaRel" to avoid re-definition of standard funciton in <math.h> which gives error compiling for MacOSX
+- in a few files renamed the variable "gamma" to "gammaRel" to avoid re-definition of standard function in <math.h> which gives error compiling for MacOSX
 - introduced a new "warning.h" and "warning.cpp" files containing "Warning()" function implementation which was duplicated in other source files
 - adjusted the filename case of a few *.cpp files to be consistent with relative *.h files

 ### Change case of files
 ```